 Streets are filled with lights, shops vie to have the most impressive window display and huge trees go up in town squares and shopping centres.
 Cribs are also erected, some almost life size, in churches, town centres and in shopping malls.

-Decorating the outside of houses was a rarity until the last 5-6 years but is now becoming more common, with some people putting on quite lavish displays of lights.
+Decorating the outside of houses was a rarity until the turn of this century but has become more common, with some people putting on quite lavish displays of lights.

 The Christmas Swim!